The Quest For The Perfect Toothbrush

 Davidson hopes to bring his toothbrush to the market by next June.
 (Click here and scroll down to see Davidson's patent.)

 Joshua Atkin was spurred to his invention for a different reason.
 Today, Atkin is a dentist in Dayton, Ohio, but before entering the oral care world, he worked as a jazz saxophone player.

-MINTEL: But I have to say it's really been amazing to work on something that looks so simple, really is a heck of a lot more complex than I think you would give it credit for at first glance, and is something that touches everybody.
+"But I have to say it's been amazing to work on something that looks so simple, [but] really is a heck of a lot more complex than I think you would give it credit for at first glance, and is something that touches everybody," says Mintel.

-PALCA: I guess when you put it that way, it sounds like a pretty noble calling.
+Put that way, it sounds like a pretty noble calling.